Brandon Aiyuk Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- Aiyuk has averaged 19 receiving yards per game in his two career matchups against the Rams, 31.5 fewer than his over/under for Sunday's game.
+- Against the Rams, Aiyuk has averaged 19 receiving yards per game in his two career matchups, 32.5 fewer than his over/under for Sunday's game.

-- In two matchups, Aiyuk has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Rams.

-- The Rams are giving up 258.5 passing yards per game this year, the NFL's 23rd-ranked pass defense.
+- The 258.5 yards per game the Rams are allowing through the air makes them the NFL's 23rd-ranked pass defense.

-- The Rams' defense is second in the league, giving up 0.9 passing touchdowns per game.
+- The Rams have allowed 15 passing TDs this year (0.9 per game), ranking them second among NFL defenses.

 Recent Performances

-- Aiyuk put together a 94-yard performance against the Texans last week on four catches (23.5 yards per reception) while being targeted six times.
+- In last week's game against the Texans, Aiyuk was targeted six times and racked up four catches for 94 yards (23.5 yards per catch).

-- Over his last three games, Aiyuk's 13 targets have resulted in nine grabs for 170 yards (56.7 ypg) and one touchdown.
+- Aiyuk's 13 targets have led to nine receptions for 170 yards (56.7 per game) and one touchdown over his last three games.

 Aiyuk's San Francisco Teammates